ai-hero/moments-tools/server/app/moments/README.md

 1. Occurrences should be written in the order they occur in the scene.
 2. Use a consistent capitalization style for occurrence names (e.g., Title Case or Sentence case).
 3. Use a colon after each occurrence name, followed by a space.
 4. Write each occurrence on a separate line.
+(TODO: Fix this with grammar-based parser instead of current way of splitlines).
 5. For the Self and Participant occurrences, use a parenthesis and a space to separate the emoticon from the text.
 6. For the Identification occurrence, use the format "Name (unidentified)" for unidentified participants and "Name (ID)" for identified participants.
 7. Use double quotes (") to enclose text for the Thought, Self, Participant, and other occurrences that use text.